The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 • Pricing is constantly adjusted and negotiated;

-• Individual consultants and their approach to clients is what usually determines the success of projects and clients’ satisfaction with outcomes.
+• Individual consultants and their approach to clients are what usually determine the success of projects and clients’ satisfaction with outcomes.

 When a consulting firm improvises, every client project becomes a new invention.
 The work starts from scratch again and again.
 That constant reinvention adds variation, and variation quickly turns into complexity.